nefarius/BthPS3/Setup/README.md

 - Run `.\stage1.ps1`
   - This ensures all binaries are properly signed before getting packed by setup
 - Build the MSI for all platforms
-- Run `.\stage2.ps1`
+- Run `.\stage2.ps1 -SetupVersion "1.3.65"`
-  - This will sign the generated MSI files
+  - This will build and sign the MSI files
 - Craft new release for the previously created `setup-vX.X.X` tag
   - Fill in release notes
   - Attach MSI files